ammar-a/Django-Tutorial/README.md

 The server should now be up!

-Go to <a>http://localhost:8000/polls/</a> to checkout the simple voting app built with Django!
+Go to <a href="http://localhost:8000/polls/">http://localhost:8000/polls/</a> to checkout the simple voting app built with Django!